Pepeye/kurama/README.md

 # KURAMA
 ---
-A GraphQL API written in Go!
+A Simple API written in Go!

 ## code